tarwn/lessthandot-hugo/blogs/content/posts/2014-12-01-using-selenium-for-view-testing-with-knockout-and-requirejs.md

 The 4 methods are:

-  * [IndexTests.FullIntegration][11] – launch the site locally and run my UI tests against it, with the “real” WebAPI service
+  * [IndexTests.FullIntegration][11] – launch the site locally and run my UI tests against it, with the "real" WebAPI service
   * [IndexTests.ClientSideInjection][12] – Execute a script to stub the itemService.js logic to run locally
   * [IndexTests.NancyServer][13] – Self-host a Nancy server with fake versions of the server-side API
   * [IndexTests.NancyServer][14] – Self-host a Nancy server that serves a stubbed itemService.js file